OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4749.md

 # Event ID 4749: A security-disabled global group was created

 ## Description
-Event ID 4749: A security-disabled global group was created
+This event generates every time a new security-disabled (distribution) global group was created.
+This event generates only on domain controllers.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|